cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 > This section contains information around alternative options that are considered
 > before making a decision.
 It should contain a explanation on why the alternative
 > approach(es) were not chosen.

+### Strengthen p2p-based State sync

+This ADR proposes a workaround for some limitations of the existing State sync protocol, briefly summarized above.
+A more comprehensive and sustainable long-term solution would require addressing such limitations.

+From a protocol design point of view, probably the major limitation of State sync is the lack of mechanisms to incentivize and reward established nodes that provide "good" (updated and consistent) snapshots to peers.
+The existing protocol is essentially altruistic: it assumes that established nodes will support the bootstrap of fresh nodes without receiving anything in return, other than having new peers joining their network.

+From an operational point of view, the design of the p2p layer should take into consideration the fact that not every node in the network is a "good" State sync server.
+Fresh nodes, which need support for bootstrapping, should then be able to discover peers in the network that are able or willing to provide application snapshots.
+The implementation of this feature would require a more complex content-based peer discovery mechanism.

+However, while relevant, strengthening p2p-based State sync should be seen as _orthogonal_ to the solution proposed in this ADR, which should have relevant use cases even for an enhanced version of State sync.

 ### Manual application state transfer